-Use our mortgage calculator to figure out how much home you can comfortably afford.
-The general rule is you should spend no more than 30% of your monthly income on housing costs including your mortgage, property tax, private mortgage insurance, etc.
+The first thing is understanding how much home you can afford.
+To make it easy, you can use our mortgage calculator to determine how much home you can comfortably afford.
+The general rule is you should spend no more than 30% of your monthly income on housing costs, which include things like your mortgage, property tax, and private mortgage insurance.

-Applying for a mortgage with a cosigner may be an option if you lack positive credit history.
-A cosigner’s assets, income and credit history are considered along with your own to increase your chances of approval.
+If you haven’t established a strong credit history yet, then applying for a mortgage with a co-signer may be a good option.
+A co-signer’s assets, income, and credit history are considered along with your own, which may increase your chances of approval.